Joe Erskine (Welsh boxer)

 Joseph Erskine (26 January 1934 – 18 February 1990) was a heavyweight boxer from the Butetown district of Cardiff, Wales.
 He was an Amateur Boxing Association Champion, Inter-Services Champion, and British Army Champion in 1953.
-He began fighting as a professional in 1954 and was trained by Freddie Elvin.
+He began fighting as a professional in 1954 and was trained by Archie Rule and Freddie Elvin.
 He held the British heavyweight title from August 1956 to June 1958.
 In all, he won 45 of his 54 professional bouts, losing 8, with one drawn.
-His best wins were against George Chuvalo, Henry Cooper, Dick Richardson, Uli Ritter, Jack Bodell, Johnny Williams, Joe Bygraves and Willie Pastrano.
+His best wins were against George Chuvalo, Henry Cooper, Dick Richardson, Uli Ritter, Jack Bodell, Johnny Williams, Joe Bygraves, and Willie Pastrano.

 Erskine was a small heavyweight who outmaneuvered rather than overpowered his opponents.
 Angelo Dundee who saw his prospect Pastrano defeated by Erskine said he was surprised by his skill – further remarking that if Erskine had been just a bit bigger he could have been a world beater.

 Career

 On 15 December 1955, Erskine had his first fight against Henry Cooper, at Harringay Arena, in an eliminator for the British heavyweight title, and won the ten-round fight on points.

 On 27 August 1956, Erskine won the British heavyweight title, which had been vacated by the retirement of Don Cockell.
 He beat fellow Welshman, Johnny Williams on points in a fifteen-round fight at the Maindy Stadium, Cardiff.

 On 17 September 1957, he added the British Empire (Commonwealth) heavyweight title, when he beat Henry Cooper for the second time.
 The fight was at Harringay Arena over fifteen rounds, and was won on points.

 He successfully defended his British Empire (Commonwealth) against Jamaican-born heavyweight Joe Bygraves on 25 November 1957, again winning over fifteen rounds on points.

 On 21 February 1958, he unsuccessfully fought for the European heavyweight title against Ingemar Johansson, in Gothenburg, Sweden, losing on a technical knockout in the thirteenth round.

 On 3 June 1958, he defended both his titles against Brian London, of Blackpool in a bout at the White City Stadium, London.
 Erskine was knocked out in the eighth round.

 On 24 February 1959, Erskine fought and defeated the talented American boxer Willie Pastrano, who was later (in 1964) to become World light-heavyweight champion.
 The fight was at the Wembley Stadium over ten rounds and Erskine won on points.

 On 24 June 1959, he fought another Welsh boxer, Dick Richardson in a ten-round bout at Coney Beach Arena, Porthcawl, Wales, and won on points.